uchicago-library/ldracquisitions_interface/README.md

 * should the public access it = must be True or False
 * should the public discover it = must be True or False
 * fiscal year = must be a year with four numerals followed by a dash followed by a year with four numerals
-* organization = must be a department in the university of Chicago
+* organization = must be a department in the University of Chicago
-* prc = must be either "P" or "R" or "C"
+* prc = must be either "P" or "R" or "C" (may be obsolete)
-* type = must be a formal SPCL type designation
+* type = must be a formal SPCL type designation (may be obsolete)
 * origin description = must be 1 or more sentences
 * rights = must be 1 or more sentences
-* access description = must be 1 or mroe sentences
+* access description = may be 1 or more sentences
 * files staged date = must be an ISO-8601 formatted date
 * files received date = must be an ISO-8601 formatted date